Hurricane Irma begins lashing Florida after slamming Cuba

 (CNN)Bursts of strong wind and rain from Hurricane Irma's outer bands began lashing Florida's southern tip Saturday morning as dire warnings predicted pounding gales, heavy rain and potentially deadly storm surge from the Category 4 storm.

+After Saturday at noon, it will be too late for residents to leave specified evacuation zones in southwestern Florida, Gov. Rick Scott said Saturday morning.

+"The storm is here," he said.
+"This is a deadly storm, and our state has never seen anything like it."

-Irma's eye was due to strike part of the Florida Keys early Sunday morning before driving up the state's southwestern coast toward Tampa Bay by Sunday afternoon and into the night, according to the hurricane center.
+Irma's eye is due to strike part of the Florida Keys early Sunday morning before driving up the state's southwestern coast toward Tampa Bay by Sunday afternoon, according to the hurricane center.

 "(The core) is forecast right now to still go through the lower keys, not quite to Key West, and then on up to Naples, on up to Cape Coral, with a Category 4 wind of 140 mph," CNN meteorologist Chad Myers said.